Antonio Area Freeway System

 construct expressway lanes on US 281 from Loop 1604 to Stone Oak

-current working plan for US 281 is to include two to three toll-free
+The working plan for US 281 included two to three toll-free

-lanes in each direction and one or two high-occupancy/toll (HOT) lanes.
+lanes in each direction and one or two tolled managed lanes.

-The HOT lane would include direct access to a park and ride
+The managed lanes would include direct access to a park and ride

 construction can begin sometime in 2014 or 2015 once the ongoing